• Skip to primary navigation

 We love this red pepper pesto pasta when we are in the mood for a pasta rich in classic Italian flavors.
 The roasted red peppers add a unique smoky sweetness to the pesto, the pasta is perfectly al dente, and the Parmigiano-Reggiano adds a sharp cheesy accent.

-Serve as is, or fold in Blistered Cherry Tomatoes for extra flavor and texture.
+Serve as is, or fold in Blistered Tomatoes for extra flavor and texture.
 Add red pepper flakes for heat, like a pesto alla Calabrese.
 This simple pasta is good on its own and is easily customizable!

 Jump to: